mrphrazer/reverser_ai/README.md

 While local LLMs do not match the performance and capabilities of their cloud-based counterparts like ChatGPT4 and require substantial computing resources, they represent a significant step forward in balancing performance with confidentiality requirements.

 _ReverserAI_ serves as an initial exploration into the potential of local LLMs as aids in reverse engineering on consumer-grade hardware.
 It showcases what is currently achievable and plans to be a playground for future developments in the realm of AI-assisted reverse engineering.
+Additionally, the project explores the benefits of combining static analysis techniques with modern AI capabilities to improve the accuracy of AI-assisted reverse engineering.

 Some example use cases can be found in [examples](./examples).